Bursary support available

 ENTHUSE Awards contribute towards the costs of attending world-class professional development provided by the National STEM Learning Centre for all UK state funded schools and colleges.
 All eligible schools are able to apply and will receive the Award on completion of CPD activities.

 Thanks to funding from Research Councils UK, all CPD which is part of the Bringing Cutting Edge Research into the Classroom programme qualifies for a bursary.
 State funded schools, colleges and universities in the UK can benefit from this funding for teachers, technicians and those on Initial Teacher Training (ITT).

 ESERO-UK offers bursaries for a selection of its conferences and CPD activities to support all teachers, from state funded and fee paying schools across the UK.

 Intensive ENTHUSE Award

-Intensive ENTHUSE Awards of up to £5,000 are available to schools and colleges that have not previously engaged with the National STEM Learning Centre for support in professional development.
+Intensive ENTHUSE Awards of up to £5,000 are available to schools and colleges in England that have not previously engaged with the National STEM Learning Centre for support in professional development.

 ENTHUSE Partnerships are groups of between four and eight schools and/or colleges located in England.
 These groups can apply for a grant of up to £12,000 and can use this money to work together to address local issues of underachievement in science, technology, engineering and/or mathematics (STEM) subjects.
 ENTHUSE Partnerships aim to support collaborative activities over two years to develop and strengthen local partnerships which can subsequently continue independently.